kotlin-orm/ktorm/hexo-docs/source/en/quick-start.md

 employee.delete()
 ```

-Detailed usages of entity APIs can be found in the documentations of [column binding](https://ktorm.liuwj.me/en/entities-and-column-binding.html) and [entity findings](https://ktorm.liuwj.me/en/entity-finding.html).
+Detailed usages of entity APIs can be found in the documentation of [column binding](https://ktorm.liuwj.me/en/entities-and-column-binding.html) and [entity findings](https://ktorm.liuwj.me/en/entity-finding.html).

 ## Entity Sequence APIs

 In addition to the `find*` functions, Ktorm also provides a set of APIs named *Entity Sequence*, which can be used to obtain entity objects from databases.
-As the name implies, its style and use pattern is highly similar to the sequence APIs in Kotlin standard lib, as it provides many extension functions with the same names, such as `filter`, `map`, `reduce`, etc.
+As the name implies, its style and use pattern are highly similar to the sequence APIs in Kotlin standard lib, as it provides many extension functions with the same names, such as `filter`, `map`, `reduce`, etc.

 To create an entity sequence, we can call the extension function `asSequence` on a table object: